Trump’s lawyers want a mistrial in his New York civil fraud case. They claim the judge is biased

 NEW YORK (AP) — Lawyers for Donald Trump asked for a mistrial Wednesday in the New York civil fraud case that threatens the former president’s real estate empire.
-They accuse the judge of tainting the proceedings with “tangible and overwhelming” bias.
+His team accuses the judge of tainting the proceedings with “tangible and overwhelming” bias.

-Trump’s lawyers urged Judge Arthur Engoron to stop the case immediately, arguing he had irreparably harmed Trump’s right to a fair trial through “astonishing departures from ordinary standards of impartiality.”
+In urging Judge Arthur Engoron to stop the case immediately, they argued he had irreparably harmed Trump’s right to a fair trial through “astonishing departures from ordinary standards of impartiality.”
 They cited his rulings against their client as well as the prominent role played by the judge’s chief law clerk.

-Engoron gave lawyers for New York Attorney General Letitia James’ office until Thursday to decide whether they will file a response before he rules.
-Last week, he spurned the defense’s request to end the trial through what’s known as a directed verdict.
+Engoron gave lawyers who are presenting New York Attorney General Letitia James’ lawsuit until Thursday to decide whether they will file a response before he rules.

 Trump, the front-runner for the 2024 Republican presidential nomination, has long complained about Engoron, a Democrat.
 Trump was incensed by a gag order that judge imposed last month at the start of the trial and by a pretrial ruling that could force Trump to surrender control of some marquee properties.